chuanqisun/htmaa-2025/src/posts/week-06/index.md

 However, as I gathered components for stuffing the board, I saw my mistake: we didn't have any surface-mount pin connector sockets in the lab.
 I could either bend the legs of the through-hole connectors or redesign the board.
 This was a key lesson: **check component availability and stay flexible during the design process.**

 Bending the legs of the through-hole connectors was not ideal: they added extra height, and also undermined the reliability of the connection.
-I also took TA feedback's into account, I decided to redesign the board as a two-sided PCB with a ground plane on the back, which would also simplify routing.
+I also took TA feedback into account, I decided to redesign the board as a two-sided PCB with a ground plane on the back, which would also simplify routing.

 ![Two-sided PCB design](./media/operator-04.webp)
 **Two-sided PCB design**